Summary: A multi-aspectual understanding can throw fresh light on Adam Smith, especially his famous ideas of self-love and invisible hand.

 These myths have arisen from mis- or partial readings of Smith, which arose from presuppositions (mindsets) about what is meaningful and what is not.

 Many have critiqued Smith on the basis of those myths and so, though their critiques may contain useful insight, they are less valid than they ought to be, if Norman is correct.
-However there are also other types of critique, one type from without, reckoning economics to be embedded among other spheres of life, as Smith did, and one from within economics.
+However there are also other types of critique, one type from outwith economics, reckoning it as embedded among other spheres of life, as Smith did, and one from within economics, using only concepts meaningful in the economic aspect.

 An example of the second is to argue that Smith's idea of self-love-motivated exchange leads to wasteful consumption Veblen [2012] and wasteful production Zhang [2022], such as of tourism and the private motor vehicle.
-Therefore, if they are correct, Smith's economics theories actually undermine their own intent: wasteful consumption is something that Smith greatly disliked, even though, he argued, it could have some positive impacts (by "an invisible hand").
+Therefore, if they are correct, Smith's economic theories actually undermine their own intent: wasteful consumption is something that Smith greatly disliked even though he professed faith in "an invisible hand" that could bring some good out of it.
 (In Chapter 7 we discuss wasteful production under the term "Useless" economic activity.)

 The irony is that Zhang and Veblen find they cannot remain totally within economics, but resort to things meaningful in other aspects, such as the "selfish propensity for preservation, domination and coercion".
 Zhang argues that this waste cannot be explained by market imperfections, government interference or transaction costs, but from worldviews that lie at the root (which he also calls "quasi-religion"), in particular from Nietzschean secularism, which was pitted against "ascetic Protestantism".
 Beliefs inspired by Nietzsche about self-promotion and self-will have led to a cruel, destructive neoliberalism, and wasteful production comes from this, not from Smith's idea of self-love.

-These examples actually support Smith's, and our (see Chapter 4), view of the inescapable embeddedness of economics among other spheres and the importance of worldview, which we call mindset.
+Now, a worldview (part of mindset) is a stance in which certain aspects are seen as primarily meaningful, and we would argue that the undermining arises from omitting important aspects.
+These examples actually support Smith's, and our (see Chapter 4), view of the inescapable embeddedness of economics among other spheres and the importance of worldview.

-In order to elaborate how our Rethink can contribute to understanding Adam Smith's Wealth of Nations, we briefly discuss what are probably Smith's two most famous ideas, invisible hand and self-love.
+In order to elaborate how our Rethink can contribute to understanding Adam Smith's Wealth of Nations, we briefly discuss what are probably Smith's two most famous ideas, invisible hand and self-love, to discern what insight might be valid in them from our perspective, which lie at least at the back of the original thinker's mind, often hidden by words and arguments set down in the context of their times.
+We use our Dooyeweerdian approach to do so.

-Summary: Might Smith's idea of invisible hand refer to the idea of a law-side to reality that enables and guides economic activity in certain directions, with the economic aspect and the impact of others?
+Summary: Might Smith's idea of invisible hand refer to the idea of a law-side to reality that enables and guides economic activity in certain directions, because aspects of reality are irreducibly distinct and yet intertwined?

 In his Theory of Moral Sentiments, Smith wrote,